 Myrtle Creek, OR (May 21, 2019) NeighborWorks Umpqua is looking for two final applicants for its home build in Myrtle Creek.
 One property can comfortably fit a two bedroom, two bathroom home and the other can be built to suit up to three bedrooms.
 With construction due to begin soon, this is your final chance to build your home in the Gallahad Loop neighborhood.
 Safe and affordable housing for rent can be hard to find in our rural communities.
 If you are renting your home or an apartment, why not become a homeowner?
 With the DreamBuilders program from NeighborWorks Umpqua, you can become a homeowner with low mortgage payments and an equity building property.
 DreamBuilders offers a group of families the chance to become homeowners thanks to a “sweat equity” approach to homeownership.

 Under the supervision of a skilled construction manager, these families learn new skills, build community with their future neighbors, enjoy affordable mortgage payments, and build equity upon finished construction.
 These are not manufactured homes.
-With over 40 homes built in Douglas County in the mid-2000s, NeighborWorks Umpqua is excited to bring the program back to its rural service area thanks to funding from the USDA’s Self-Help Housing Program.
+With over 40 homes built in Douglas County in the mid-2000s, NeighborWorks Umpqua is excited to bring the program back to its rural service area thanks to funding from the USDA’s Self-Help Housing Program, HUD, and Community Frameworks.

 “The deadline to build with our first group is coming up and we want to make sure our community knows,” explained Erica Mills, HomeOwnership Center (HOC) Director.
 “If you are over 18, looking for a 2, 3 or 4 bedroom home, don’t currently own a home, and meet USDA Rural Development credit standards , you may be able to join the program and build your very own home.
 With experience from our previous self-help home builds and funding courtesy of the USDA, we have the capacity to complete the next two builds.
 We intend to continue delivering this service within Southern Oregon as long as there is demand, so we need your help in getting the word out to make sure these next two builds are filled.”